When a landlord has to provide utility service for tenants

 Illegal actions that your landlord cannot do

-- It is usually against the law for a landlord to make you pay utility bills that include service to common areas of the building like hallways, stairwells, and basements shared with other tenants.
+- Usually, it is against the law for a landlord to make you pay utility bills that include service to common areas of the building like hallways, stairwells, and basements shared with other tenants.

 - Tells you in writing which areas of the building are served by your meter;